code-disaster/steamworks4j/README.md

         - *public/*
         - *redistributable_bin/*

-We use [jnigen](https://github.com/libgdx/libgdx/wiki/jnigen) to generate parts of the native code, and [premake4](http://industriousone.com/premake) to compile native code into dynamic libraries.
+We use [jnigen](https://github.com/libgdx/libgdx/wiki/jnigen) to generate parts of the native code, and [premake4|5](http://industriousone.com/premake) to compile native code into dynamic libraries.

 ### Build environments

 - Windows

-  - The **Visual Studio 2010** command line environment must be available.
-It's sufficient to use the VS2010 (or VS2012) Express edition.
-The default location for the batch file to setup the build environment is *c:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\vcvarsall.bat*
+  - The **Visual Studio 2013** command line environment must be available.
+It's sufficient to use the Community or Express editions.
+The default location for the batch file to setup the build environment is *c:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat*
-  - **premake4.exe** must be available in the path, e.g. put into the *steamworks4j/build-natives/* folder.
+  - **premake5.exe** must be available in the path, e.g. in the *steamworks4j/build-natives/* folder.

 - Linux